splunk/splunk-sdk-javascript/README.md

 ### Node.js code example

-This example shows how to use the Splunk SDK for JavaScript and Node.js to list all jobs:
+This example shows how to use the Splunk Enterprise SDK for JavaScript and Node.js to list all jobs:

     var splunkjs = require('splunk-sdk');